 As you can imagine, when people use emails to access information more frequently, open rates will jump as well.
 In fact, open rates increased by 13% in 2020.

-Logically, more open rates means more engagement with brands and increased business, right?
+Logically, more open rates mean more engagement with brands and increased business, right?
 Well, not quite.

 Campaign Monitor actually reports that click-through rates have stayed the same as in previous years, despite an increase in sent emails.
 One of the main reasons was that people simply ignored their inboxes because they got too many emails.